Joe Kennedy III: Tenure

-Kennedy was sworn into the 113th U.S. Congress on January 3, 2013, and assigned to the Committee on Foreign Affairs and the Committee on Science, Space, and Technology.
+Kennedy was sworn in to the 113th U.S. Congress on January 3, 2013, and assigned to the Committee on Foreign Affairs and the Committee on Science, Space, and Technology.
 He praised the technology committee assignment as an opportunity to secure federal funding, including National Science Foundation and Small Business Innovation Research grants, for life sciences companies in his district.
 As a freshman in his party, he was unable to secure a seat he had sought on the Education Committee.

 During a February science committee hearing, Kennedy questioned Texas Instruments president Richard Templeton about the company's efforts to compensate cancer-stricken former employees of its Attleboro, Massachusetts, nuclear facility.
 A prolific fundraiser, he launched his political action committee, the 4MA PAC, in April.
 As a member of the Foreign Affairs Committee, he traveled in May with four other legislators to Afghanistan, where they met with President Hamid Karzai and members of the military.
 That month, he was named chairman of Governor Deval Patrick's STEM Advisory Council.

 On July 24, 2013, Kennedy was one of seven members of the Congressional Progressive Caucus (CPC) to vote against the Amash-Conyers amendment to limit Section 215 of the Patriot Act, which tried to restrict NSA surveillance programs.
 In contrast, a majority of both CPC members and of Democratic members of Congress voted for the amendment, while Kennedy stood out as a supporter of the party leadership.
 His vote has been criticized as a sign for a lack of commitment to civil liberties.

 Kennedy was a member of the U.S.-Japan Caucus.